mitsuba-renderer/drjit/docs/unused/advanced.rst

     exactly ``N`` elements, you are required to reserve memory for ``N + Packet::Size`` elements to avoid undefined behavior.

-    Note that :cpp:func:`enoki::compress` will never require more memory than the input array, hence this provides a safe upper bound.
+    Note that :cpp:func:`drjit::compress` will never require more memory than the input array, hence this provides a safe upper bound.

 Vectorized for loops
 --------------------

-Enoki provides a powerful :cpp:func:`enoki::range` iterator that enables for loops with index vectors.
+Dr.Jit provides a powerful :cpp:func:`drjit::range` iterator that enables for loops with index vectors.
 The following somewhat contrived piece of code computes :math:`\sum_{i=0}^{1000}i^2` using brute force addition (but with only :math:`1000/16\approx 63` loop iterations).